Up: [[Thinking]]

 ### Applied to Art

-Ivy Newport, from StudioWorks, suggests these ways to be in beginner's mind.
+Ivy Newport, from StudioWorks, suggests these ways to be in beginner's mind:

 Ask questions.
 Why do I like this mark?
 Why don't I enjoy this one?
 How can I do something different?
 What more can I learn?
-This is humility.

 > [!Orbit] Elizabeth Gilbert